 |My name of Leone comes from a couple more places.|

-I may tell you I'm from New York City, but that's because I'm pretty sure you've never heard of suburban Monsey, New York.
+I may tell you I'm from New York City, but that's because I'm pretty sure you've never heard of the exact town where I grew up.
 But my grandfathers never said they were from Naples.
+They let us know very strongly that they were not Napolitani.

 They were very proud of their small towns of Basélice and Colle Sannita.
 Both towns are in the middle of nowhere, about a 90-minute drive from Naples.